SondaSengupta/Team-Generator/README.md

 Team-Generator
 ==============

-divides people into pairs, threes, and other teams
+Divides our class at NSS into pairs, threes, and other team combinations.
+You can view this [demo here](https://rawgit.com/SondaSengupta/Team-Generator/master/index.html).